A Three - year B.A. (Honours) Course under 1+1+1 Regulations (2009) of University of Calcutta

 CO3: Theory of classical statistical inference

-CO4: Theories and solutions of basic econometrics
+CO4: Theories and solutions of basic econometrics and time series data

-Paper VIIB Applied Economics (Students choose
+Paper VIIB Applied Economics (Students choose between Group A and Group B)

-Group A: Application of Economics to Managerial
+Group A: Application of Economics to Managerial Issues

 CO1: Nature and scope of managerial economics